sergiocollado/potpourri/Notes_on_linux.md

 more on: https://www.computerhope.com/unix/lsmod.htm

+Also the commmand **modinfo** shows information about the kernel modules: https://linux.die.net/man/8/modinfo

 # How to evaluate the startup of linux system

 Bootchart is a tool for performance analysis and visualization of the GNU/Linux boot process.
 Resource utilization and process information are collected during the boot process and are later rendered in a PNG, SVG or EPS encoded chart.